open-socialism/open-socialism-site/introduction.md

 As technology advanced and the ability to accumulate wealth increased leaders rose to the top.
 We progressed to the system of society that has been recurring throughout history with different classes including a ruling class.

 The reason this happened is that humans are actually self interested above all else.
 Humans that have not favored themselves primarily have not been selected by evolution since this kind of selfishness greatly increases the chance of an individuals genes being passed on.
-However, pre agriculture it wasn't a problem as there was only so much room for selfishness.
+However, pre-agriculture it wasn't a problem as there was only so much room for selfishness.
 We pretty much had to be highly cooperative with the tribe or we risk being ostracized which likely means death.
 The wiggle room was being more prominent in the tribe and attracting mates.
 If a member can be selfish in these ways then that is acceptable (and the competition and striving is actually good for the tribe anyway).

 Since agriculture and commerce the tribal system collapsed and we were suddenly living with a new system.
 For the first time an individual could be greatly selfish and not only not get ostracized but could prosper, be celebrated, become powerful and be a ruler of society.
 This is the same humans exercising the same selfishness.
 The difference is that the system of society had changed and the natural urge for selfishness was no longer held in check by the nature of a tribal society and also by necessity (a tribe of selfish members was not strong enough to survive).